giuliodondi/kOS-Shuttle_OPS1/README.md

     - The right segment of the bottom curve is the dissipation trajectory for a very early abort, when the Shuttle is slowest.
     - The rest of the bottom curve, from the right spike all the way left, is the drooped trajectory during flyback.
 The Shuttle should not cross below this not to encounter too much drag or heat
-    - The left-most horizontal line with "CO" indicates 80km altitude, the Shuttle should be on this line at MECO
+    - The left-most horizontal line with "CO" indicates the cutoff line at 80km altitude, the Shuttle should be on this line at MECO

 ### The meaning of T_C

 T_C is just a name for the difference between the time to burn down to 2% propellant minus the calculated time-to-go.
 During the dissipation phase this will be positive, because TGO assumes we turn back immediately but we still have too much propellant.
 Once we trigger Flyback, this should settle around zero as the algorithm adjusts the throttle to match the two.
-If it goes negative it means that we will have to burn a little of the margin left to reach the target MECO, this is fine as long as it doesn't go to the negative double digits.
+If it goes negative it means that we will have to burn a little of the margin left, this is fine as long as it doesn't reach -10 s or something.
+If that happens, you run the risk of running out of propellant before the MECO tatger is reached and it generally is an indicator of a bad guidance state.

 ### Results from my tests